-Yoga is an age-old Indian gift to the world, providing a way to physical, mental, and spiritual health.
-Millions of people across the world come together each year to celebrate International Yoga Day.
-In 2025, we celebrate the 11th edition of this international celebration.
-With the theme “Yoga for One Earth, One Health,” this year’s celebration emphasises the interdependence of our world and our health.
-Let’s discuss the details of International Yoga Day, including its history, theme, importance, and how you can contribute to it.
+Yoga, an ancient Indian discipline, is a globally cherished practice for physical, mental, and spiritual well-being.
+Millions of people across the world come together each year to celebrate the International Day of Yoga (IDY).
+In 2025, we are scheduled to mark the 11th edition of this international observance.
+While the official theme for this year is yet to be announced by the Ministry of AYUSH, the celebration always focuses on a message of collective health and harmony.
+Let’s discuss the details of this global observance, including its history, significance, and how to participate.

-History of International Yoga Day
+History of the International Day of Yoga

-Theme for International Yoga Day 2025
+Theme for International Day of Yoga 2025

 Global Celebrations and Participation

-Benefits of Practising Yoga
+Health Benefits of Practising Yoga

 Yoga in India: Cultural and Spiritual Roots